MicrosoftDocs/windows-itpro-docs/education/windows/autopilot-reset.md

   - When using [Set up School PCs](use-set-up-school-pcs-app.md), in the **Configure student PC settings** screen, select **Enable Windows 10 Autopilot Reset** among the list of settings for the student PC as shown in the following example:

     ![Configure student PC settings in Set up School PCs.](images/suspcs/suspc_configure_pc2.jpg)

 ## Trigger Autopilot Reset

 Autopilot Reset is a two-step process: trigger it and then authenticate.
 Once you've done these two steps, you can let the process execute and once it's done, the device is again ready for use.
+]

-**To trigger Autopilot Reset**
+To trigger Autopilot Reset:

 1. From the Windows device lock screen, enter the keystroke: <kbd>CTRL</kbd> + <kbd>WIN</kbd> + <kbd>R</kbd>.